Published on February 20, 2023

 Study #1: Cord Blood Vitamin D Levels and Childhood Cavities

-A study was published this month (March 2019) in the Journal of Dental Research that assessed the association between maternal vitamin D levels during pregnancy and the rate of severe early childhood cavities in Alaska Native children.
+A study published in March, 2019, in the Journal of Dental Research, assessed the association between maternal vitamin D levels during pregnancy and the rate of severe early childhood cavities in Alaska Native children.
 Cavity status was determined by a score based on the amount of decayed, missing, or filled primary teeth.
-In 43 children between one and three years of age, the research team found that children with cord blood vitamin D levels at or above 12 ng/ml (30 nmol/L) had half as much tooth decay as children with cord blood vitamin D levels less than 12 ng/ml (P = 0.002).
+In 43 children between one and three years of age, the research team found that children with cord blood vitamin D levels at or above 12 ng/ml (30 nmol/L) had half as much tooth decay as children with cord blood vitamin D levels below 12 ng/ml (P = 0.002).

 Study #2: Child Vitamin D Levels and Childhood Cavities

 In September 2018, a study assessing the relationship between vitamin D levels in children and early childhood cavities was published in the Journal of Dentistry for Children.
 This study examined 276 children aged one to six years old who received care at Seattle Children’s Hospital between 1999 and 2014.
 The research team found that children with vitamin D levels at or above 30 ng/ml (75 nmol/L) were half as likely to have cavities as children with vitamin D levels less than 30 ng/ml (P<0.001).